build-your-own-internet/byoi/notes/001-getting-started.md

 The solution for this was adding the permission `--cap-add=NET_ADMIN` when running `docker run`.

+## TODOS For this section

+1. Switch our base OS to something-that-lets-you-install-stuff from busybox
+2. ping with tcpdump to see ARP and ICMP echo-request/echo-response (aka "ping")

 ## Next session

 1. How can we manually configure our networks?
 Must we rely on Docker to do everything for us?
 Maybe that's okay and we shouldn't worry so much about manually configuring the machines.